Vorliq Home

 Phase 4 complete.
 Mobile application support is complete through the React Native Expo app for Android and iOS testing through Expo Go.

 Phase 5 complete.
-The decentralized exchange is complete with buy and sell offers, acceptance, completion, cancellation, and web and mobile interfaces.
+The community request lifecycle is complete with requesting VLQ and offering VLQ flows, acceptance, completion, cancellation, and web and mobile interfaces.

 Phase 6 complete.
 Community governance is complete with proposals, quorum, approval thresholds, weighted voting, execution safety, and public rule-change history for supported network settings.